tomrist/libpasta-hugo/content/introduction/what-is-libpasta.md

 Many developers still use insecure password hashing systems, despite it causing embarassing and significant vulnerabilities should a leak occur.
-Our aim is to help eveyrone adopt modern algorithms and associated best practices.
+Our aim is to help everyone adopt modern algorithms and associated best practices.
 Hence we have designed `libpasta` to come with built-in support for easy password migration.